FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 Requirements
 ------------

-Rcm and firos must have the following software installed:
+RCM and firos must have the following software installed:

 	- ``Ubuntu 14.04 LTS/12.04 LTS`` (other versions are not tested)